ZichenYuan/Multi-Paradigm-Programming-in-C-/lab1_temp/README.md

 #### 5. Encapsulation of `deal()`
 - `deal()` is a `protected` method, ensuring card distribution is handled internally, preserving game integrity.

-#### 6. User Interface Functions
-- `printPlayerHands()` and `collectAll()` provide separate interfaces for displaying and resetting the game state, making them easily extendable for future game variants.